 Lamoille Valley

 "Now only if we can get one for Lamoille Canyon.
 I'm wondering if this marker would be better placed on the road leading to Lamoille Canyon.
 On the one-mile stretch of road just before the canyon mouth, there is a nice and picturesque patch of valley that would look great as a setting for this marker, and in my opinion, would better symbolize its text.
-As it is now, I actually needed a double-take to spot this one." -- Journal Entry, May 2008
+As it is now, I actually needed a double-take to spot this one." -- May 2009

-Original Date Visited: 5/15/08
+Original Date Visited: 5/15/09

 Signed: No